Religion

 Benedict XVI in Paradise!

-—Is it morning or evening?
-My breath stopped, then started again.
-As if it were giving signs of a defect.
-It was leaving me.
-The pneuma was leaving me.
+— Is it morning or evening?
+My breath caught, then came back.
+As if it were showing signs of malfunction.
+It was failing me.
+My lungs were leaving me.
 I breathed that I was ready.
 My God, how I love it!
-But, the breath returned, as if it had gone out on an errand.
-The memores is out.
-Continue reading
+But then, my breath returned, as if nothing had happened, as if it had just stepped out to run an errand.
+The memory came out… Continue reading

 -

-In ancient Greece, men knew and recognized themselves in the eyes of their family, their loved ones, and their community.
-Women reserved for themselves the mirror that signified beauty, femininity, and seduction.
-The reflection is everywhere.
-"There is no place that does not see you," summarizes Rilke.
-Continue reading
+In ancient Greece, men knew and recognized themselves in the eyes of their family, their loved ones, their community.
+Women reserved for themselves the mirror, which represented beauty, femininity, and seduction.
+Reflection was everywhere.
+"There is no place that does not see you," Rilke summarized.… Continue reading

 -

-It was in June 1985, in Pont-à-Mousson, at the end of the conference "Music in the Church Today."
-Maurice Fleuret—may he rest in peace—the magnificent director of music and dance for Minister Jack Lang, spoke.
-Words of fire.
-Of supplication; one can say so, since he himself begged.
-I Continue reading
+It was June 1985, in Pont-à-Mousson, at the end of the symposium "Music in the Church Today."
+Maurice Fleuret—may his soul rest in peace—the magnificent director of music and dance for Minister Jack Lang, took the floor.
+His words were fiery.
+Words of supplication; one could say so, since he himself pleaded.
+I… Continue reading

 -